 Specialty Clinics Specialty Referrals

-A congenital heart disorder are defects in the heart, formed in the first few weeks of pregnancy as the baby's heart is developing.
-These can often be detected before the baby is born through a fetal echocardiogram.
+A congenital heart disorder involves defects in the heart that are formed in the first few weeks of pregnancy as the baby's heart is developing.
+These disorders can often be detected before the baby is born through a fetal echocardiogram.

 In aortic stenosis (AS), the aortic valve is stiffened and has a narrowed opening (a condition called stenosis).
 It does not open properly, which increases strain on the heart because the left ventricle has to pump harder to send blood out to the body.
 Sometimes the aortic valve also does not close properly, causing it to leak, a condition called aortic regurgitation.
 Click here for more detailed information on aortic stenosis.